tidesdb/tidesdb/doc/05-internals/memtable-and-wal.md

 The throttle dwell rises with depth — a per-slot step for each slot filled past the high-water mark — so pressure is applied gradually rather than as a cliff at the limit.

-The flush tier has its own band beside the queue's, on the same three outcomes: below the slow mark a deep tier costs a writer nothing, past it the dwell grows with the depth, and at the stall mark the writer waits for the tier to drain.
-The compaction trigger sits below both, so merging is already underway before ingestion is slowed and well underway before it is stopped.
+The flush tier has its own band beside the queue's, on the same three outcomes, and it is measured in the same unit: runs in the tier, which is the L1 file count the compaction trigger also reads.
+Its marks come from the same configured depth the queue's do — a writer dwells from half of it and waits at it — so one setting states how much backlog this database carries and both bands move with it.
+Fixed marks only held against the default they were chosen for: raise the depth for a faster device and a tier band left behind it starts throttling for a backlog the queue was configured to allow.
+The compaction trigger sits below both, so merging is already underway before ingestion is slowed.
 Whichever band asks for more wins, so neither pressure is masked by the other.

 Blocking has a **ceiling**.
 A writer held too long is admitted regardless, and the event is counted as `write_stall_ceiling_hits`.
 This is a deliberate choice about failure modes: a